makostadima/r-novice-intermediate-cambridge-june2015/05-data-analysis.md

 > ## Learning Objectives {.objectives}
 > * Read tabular data from a file into a program.
 > * Select individual values and subsections from data.
-> * Perform operations on a data frame of data.
 > * Display simple graphs.

-We are studying the changes in total population, life expectancy and gross national income per capita (US $ by exchange rate) for 142 countries over a period of 55 years with measurements taken every 5 year, from 1952 to 2207.
+We are studying the changes in total population, life expectancy and gross national income per capita (US $ by exchange rate) for 142 countries over a period of 55 years with measurements taken every 5 year, from 1952 to 2007.
 The data sets are stored in [comma-separated values](reference.html#comma-separated-values-(csv)) (CSV) format.
 Each row holds the observations for a country at one time point.
 The columns hold the following information: country, year, total population, continent,  life expectancy and gross national income per capita.
 For more information visit the [Gapminder website](http://www.gapminder.org/data/documentation/).

-The first few rows of our first file look like this:
+The first few rows of our file look like this:

 ~~~{.output}